SarCode/Ubuntu-Software-Utilities/Anaconda/README.md

 Update and Upgrade all packages.

-	conda update --all && conda upgrade --all
+	conda update --all --y && conda upgrade --all --y